braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/subscription_and_usage.md

 ## Most used events and attributes by app

 The **Most Used Events and Attributes By App** tab is a useful tool to understand the drivers of your attribute and custom event data point consumption.

+![Most Used Events and Attributes By App][4]

-For each app, you can find an estimated count of each specific custom attribute, profile attribute, and custom event for the selected time period as well as the percentage of that app's attribute and event updates that were driven by that attribute or event.
+For each app, you can select **See breakdown** to view an estimated count of each specific custom attribute, profile attribute, and custom event for the selected time period as well as the percentage of that app's attribute and event updates that were driven by that attribute or event.

+![Most Used Events and Attributes By App breakdown tab][1]

 Data breakdowns like these can help you understand what specific data points are taking up large percentages of your allotment.
 We recommend that you monitor this information from time to time to make sure you aren't spending data points in accidental and unnecessary ways.
 Your customer success manager can provide guidance to get the most out of your current plan or provide options for greater flexibility.

-![Most Used Events and Attributes By App][4]

 ## Total data points dashboard